hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 As of May 2023, it is worth noting that the average miles per kilowatt-hour is now more like 4.1.
 Temperature has a huge impact on range of EVs in 2023.

-Mentioning the heat pump, it is worth saying that the internal heating controls are bad.
-When setting the temperature to say 24 degrees Celsius, the car sometimes does not head at all, even after 20 minutes.
+Also, when setting the desired internal temperature to 20-27 degrees Celsius, the car sometimes does not head at all, even after 20 minutes.

-This might be a fault with the specific car, but the only way t make the heating work consistently is by using the 'auto climate' button.
-Apparently, just setting the temperature and turning on the fan/ blower is not enough.
+This might be a fault with the specific car, but the only way to make the heating work consistently seems to be through using the 'auto climate' button.
+Apparently, just 'setting the temperature' is not enough.

 ### Bad - Home Charging Efficiency - why it costs more?
 When charging at home using a 7kWh charger, the best efficiency I have achieved is 88%.
 To make that clear, for evert 1kW added to the car, it takes 1.14kW of energy.